 • - participation in the authorized capital of other organizations (when this is the subject of activity), etc.

-The amount of proceeds from the sale of goods, products, performance of work, provision of services, etc. is reflected in the credit of account 90 and the debit of account 62 "Settlements with buyers and customers".
-At the same time, the cost of goods sold, products, works, services, etc. are debited from the credit of accounts 43 "Finished products", 41 "Goods", 44 "Sales expenses", 20 "Main production" to the debit of account 90.
+The amount of revenue from the sale of goods, products, performance of work, provision of services, etc. is reflected in the credit of account 90 and the debit of account 62 “Settlements with buyers and customers.”
+At the same time, the cost of goods sold, products, works, services, etc. is written off from the credit of accounts 43 “Finished products”, 41 “Goods”, 44 “Sales expenses”, 20 “Main production” to the debit of account 90.

 In organizations engaged in the production of agricultural products, the credit of account 90 reflects the proceeds from the sale of products in correspondence with account 62.
-In the debit of account 90, the actual cost of production is debited from the credit of product accounting accounts.
+The debit of account 90 writes off the actual cost of production from the credit of the product accounting accounts.

-In industries where the actual cost of goods sold is determined at the end of the year, the planned cost of production is written off to account 90 during the year.
-At the end of the year, the difference between the planned and actual cost of products sold is determined and the amount of the difference is written off to the debit of account 90 (or reversed) in correspondence with the accounts on which these products were recorded.
+In industries where the actual cost of products sold is determined at the end of the year, during the year the planned cost of production is written off to account 90.
+At the end of the year, the difference between the planned and actual cost of products sold is determined and the amount of the differences is debited to account 90 (or reversed) in correspondence with the accounts in which these products were recorded.

-In organizations engaged in retail trade and keeping records of goods at sale prices, the credit of account 90 reflects the sale value of the goods sold (in correspondence with accounts for cash and settlements), and in debit - their accounting value (in correspondence with account 41 "Goods ") with the simultaneous reversal of the amounts of discounts (markups) relating to the goods sold (in correspondence with account 42 "Trade margin").
+In organizations engaged in retail trade and keeping records of goods at sales prices, the credit of account 90 reflects the sales value of goods sold (in correspondence with the cash and settlement accounts), and the debit reflects their accounting value (in correspondence with account 41 "Goods" ") with the simultaneous reversal of the amounts of discounts (markups) related to the goods sold (in correspondence with account 42 "Trade margin").

 Sub-accounts can be opened for account 90: